salindae25/pocketbase_devc/README.md

 ## Pocketbase as framework DevContainer

-Dockerize pocketbase as framework dev container.
+Dockerize pocketbase as framework.
+Inspired by the VS code Dev Container.
+This would help us isolate the golang development environment

 ### Setup